Eiyeron/Textbox/README.md

 A few callback ideas (chaining boxes, sound-per-character, text character) are shown in the given sample project.

-- `statusChangeCallback (Status)` : if the textbox's state changes, this callback is called.
+- `statusChangeCallbacks (Status)` : if the textbox's state changes, this callback is called.
 Here a list of the expected behavior to be notifed of:
   + `FULL` : the textbox is full.
 Coupled with `continueWriting` you can make stuff like waiting a button press to resume writing.
   + `DONE` : the textbox finished writing its content.
 You can `dismiss` it or set it with new text.
-- `characterDisplayCallback (textbox.Text)` : This callback is added each time a character is added to the box.
+- `characterDisplayCallbacks (textbox.Text)` : This callback is added each time a character is added to the box.
 Use this if you need features like an audio sample played for every character, a text cursor following the input, etc etc...

+Those textbox callback facilities are just callback arrays, to add or remove your own callback, just use `push` or `pop` on those members.

 ### Settings object
 (Check for textbox/Settings.hx to see what kind of parametters you can override.)